- photos by Roy Gumpel

 There are many other places like this around the region—the late, lamented Hop in Beacon was one, Caffe Macchiato in Newburgh is another.
 Hudson Valley entrepreneurs seem compelled to take an established concept and bend it to their idiosyncratic will rather than hew to formal ideas about what something is expected to be.
 Maybe that's why we have more bakers than bankers per capita here in the Hudson Valley.
 Maybe that's why we're eating so well.

-"Trip and I started out as bartenders," says Jenifer Constantine, co-owner of the Beverly with Trip Thompson.
-"Once Trip and I stepped behind the bar, we fell in love with it.
-This is a bartender's bar."
-(Constantine and Thompson will be familiar to Rosendalers: Their first restaurant, Market Market, which they opened in 2007, has helped to define the bohemian renaissance in that town.)
-The bar in question is an Art Deco beauty, a Kingston-built Cassidy bar that was the backbone of the Kozy Tavern for 80 years.
+The bar at The Beverly is an Art Deco beauty, a Kingston-built Cassidy & Sons masterpiece that was the backbone of the Kozy Tavern for 80 years, a real bartender's bar.
 Tucked away on a tree-lined street in Midtown Kingston in the emerging Ten Broeck neighborhood, the place was always a neighborhood joint.
 Chef Thom Hines, who grew up a few blocks away, remembers his grandfather drinking there.

 - Scenes from the Beverly in Kingston.